 Scaling Test-Time Verification for Novel Materials

 In language models, the generation-verification gap is a selection problem.
 The model generates correct answers but cannot identify which ones are correct.
 You close it by ensembling weak verifiers or scaling compute at test time.
 In materials discovery, the gap is harder.
 The final verifier is nature.
 You cannot ensemble a robotic physics lab.
-Neural surrogates return in seconds, physics simulations in minutes, but actual synthesis takes hours of irreducible physical time.
+Neural surrogates1 return in seconds, physics simulations in minutes, but actual synthesis takes hours of irreducible physical time.
 Generate ten times more candidates and the verification burden grows ten times.
-Scaling generation without scaling verification produces diminishing returns.

 We set out to close that gap by pushing verification into the generation process itself.
 Crystal diffusion models already encode property information in their hidden states that they never use during sampling.
-A 256-parameter linear probe extracts this signal, and its gradient steers the generation trajectory toward target structures at test time.
+A small timestep-conditioned probe MLP2 extracts this signal, and its gradient steers the generation trajectory toward target structures at test time.
 An unconditional model trained on 97.9% metals, with no property conditioning at all, reaches 24-43% of structures in a target band-gap window (the energy range that determines whether a material is a metal, semiconductor, or insulator), comparable to state-of-the-art conditional generation.
-Swap the probe, change the target.
-No retraining, no mode collapse, over 50x faster per sample.
 Every candidate that exits the model has already been steered toward physical viability.
 The downstream pipeline starts from a higher-quality pool.

 The candidate pool is no longer the constraint.
 Diffusion models like Crystalite (Hadži Veljković et al.) and MatterGen (Zeni et al.) propose novel candidates by jointly denoising atom identities, fractional coordinates (the position of each atom within the repeating unit cell), and lattice geometry from noise.
 Neural potentials screen for thermodynamic stability in seconds.
 Of over half a million candidates proposed by GNoME, fewer than one in five exhibited predicted synthesizability in subsequent analysis.
 The synthesis gap is where materials discovery stalls.

-Multi-fidelity verification pipelines now span neural surrogates that return in seconds, physics simulations that return in minutes, and robotic platforms that run real experiments in hours.
-Each layer adds confidence and cost.
+Multi-fidelity verification pipelines stack these layers, each adding confidence and cost.
 The question is where in this pipeline verification should start.

 In our previous post, we described the judgment layer, training models to decide which evidence to trust, when to escalate to a more expensive verifier, and when to commit.
 That layer operates on candidates.
 If the candidates themselves are not pre-filtered for physical viability, the judgment system spends its budget evaluating structures that will never survive synthesis.
 Judgment decides what to pursue.
 Verification ensures what you generate can actually be built.